Proposing a problem

 What if my problem is used/not used in the competition?

 If your problem is used in the competition, your name and institution will appear next to the problem when the papers are released publicly.
 We will not disclose unused problems, so you may use any of your unused proposals for other purposes.
 However, we ask that you wait until problems from the final round have been released in mid-March before doing so.
-You may also leave it as a proposal for the following year.
+You may also choose to leave it as a proposal for the following year.